niall-byrne/python-in-a-box/README.md

 > `mywebapp` can now reach the database at `db:5432`

-> To reach the same database on your hostmachine, build a connection string using `127.0.0.1:5432`
+> To reach the same database on your host machine, build a connection string using `127.0.0.1:5432`

-> Consult the documentation for the database image your are using to learn about how to set credentials, and place any environment variables in the [local.env](./{{cookiecutter.project_slug}}/assets/local.env) file for your development environment (Do not check in production values here.)
+> Consult the documentation for the database image you are using to learn about how to set credentials, and place any environment variables in the [local.env](./{{cookiecutter.project_slug}}/assets/local.env) file for your development environment (Do not check-in any production values here.)

 ## Configuration Files